Luke-Byrne-MEng/ACES/README.md

 # ACES
 2020/2021 GCU Masters project for Luke Byrne, Ryan Walker, Mateo Alvares, Jamie Hardie, and Kamil Shabkhez.
+The full thesis is available [here](https://github.com/Luke-Byrne-uni/ACES/blob/main/ACES_Thesis.pdf).

 The ACES (Automated Colaborative Exploration Swarm) system is a comprehensive multi-robot mapping system that uses modern edge CSLAM and swarm navigation methods.
 This system is modeled and simulated in the Gazebo environment, and uses the ROS middleware.